1 . Search every nook and cranny

 5. Try to attract your pet back to the house.

 Use your other pets to leave a scent trail to and from your house.
-Leave strong scented articles outside like worn clothing or sheets with your scent, your pet’s bedding or mat or litter box, or some fragrant food, taking care that other animals don’t eat it.
+Leave strong scented articles outside like worn clothing or sheets with your scent, your pet’s bedding or mat, or some fragrant food, taking care that other animals don’t eat it.
 If at all possible and/or safe and practical, leave a window or a door open so your pet can get back in on their own time.

 If you suspect your pet is around but not coming to you, a good trick is to sprinkle flour and check for paw prints.
 If you suspect your pet is around but evading you, you might try setting up a video camera.
 Once you confirm the pet is around, you can try trapping with a humane trap.